zoicware/ZOICWARE/features.md

 ## Activate Windows
 - activates windows 10 and 11 with a generic pro key and public kms server for 180 days
 - **Note:** recomend using [Massgravel](https://github.com/massgravel/Microsoft-Activation-Scripts) for permanent activation

+## Install Other Scripts

+- Create a desktop shortcut to some of my other useful scripts for windows tweaking and management

+- This shortcut will run the code directly from the github so it will always be up to date

+- **NOTE: If you do not disable uac you will need to run the shortcuts as admin**